Gunnar Studenhofft: Club career

 In 2021 Studenhofft joined the academy of Orlando City SC of Major League Soccer.
 He made two appearances for the club in MLS Next, scoring against Florida Rush SC.
 For the 2022 season, Studenhofft joined newly-formed Cedar Stars FC of the United Premier Soccer League.
-With six goals, he was the club’s top scorer en route to qualifying for the playoff rounds.
+With six goals, he was the club's top scorer en route to qualifying for the playoff rounds.

 He joined Manhattan SC of the USL League Two for the 2023 season.
 Following the season, Studenhofft was drafted 65th overall in the 2024 MLS SuperDraft by the Colorado Rapids.
 In the process, he became the first-ever Caymanian player selected in an MLS SuperDraft.

-In March 2025, Studenhoff signed for Huntsville City FC of MLS Next Pro for the 2025 season.
-Later that month, it was announced that the Major League Soccer rights to Studenhoff had been acquired by from the Colorado Rapids by Nashville SC.
+In March 2025, Studenhofft signed for Huntsville City FC of MLS Next Pro for the 2025 season.
+Later that month, it was announced that the Major League Soccer rights to Studenhoff had been acquired from the Colorado Rapids by Nashville SC.

+In January 2026, it was announced that Studenhofft had signed a multi-year contract with Phoenix Rising FC in the USL Championship.